SMFTricks/Unread-Notifications-On-Title/readme.txt

 [hr]

 [size=12pt][color=navy]Introduction[/color][/size]
-[size=8pt]Unread Notifications On Title will display the total (if any) of unread messages and alerts combined on the title of each user.[/size]
+[size=8pt]Unread Notifications On Title will display the total (if any) of unread messages and alerts combined on the page title of each user.[/size]

 [hr]